How to become a healthcare science professional

 What happens after training?

 Job vacancies for healthcare scientists are advertised on the NHS Jobs website.
 If you become a member of a professional body such as the Institute of Biomedical Science, you may also find jobs advertised in their journals or on their websites.
-General information on looking for work can be found in our Career planning section and under Looking for a job.

 Working in healthcare science provides opportunities to work in a range of settings in addition to hospitals, such as in industry, research institutes or community healthcare.
 You can progress from one grade or band to another.